 We have all encountered baking soda at some point in our lives.
 The multipurpose and multifunctional, naturally occurring chemical seems to be everywhere.
 In our pantries, cleaning products, refrigerators, and, of course, recipes.
 Though baking soda is widely known and utilized, many are still unfamiliar with the core of what it does or to the extent; it is necessary in recipes.
 Commonly used as a leavening agent in baked goods, baking soda is often confused with its counterpart leavening agent, baking powder.
+What's the difference between baking soda vs baking powder?
 To understand how baking soda works and why it is unique, we must understand what baking soda really is.

 What Is Baking Soda?

 Baking soda, also known as sodium bicarbonate, is a naturally occurring crystalline chemical compound but is often found in powder form.
 Although baking soda is naturally occurring, it is often mined and, through a chemical process, created.
 Most baking sodas found commercially in the United States come from ore mined in Wyoming.
 The ore is heated until it turns to soda ash, and then it is combined with carbon dioxide to create the chemical baking soda.
 That being said, naturally occurring baking soda is also still available and is mined in the form of nahcolite.
 Nahcolite is the form of sodium bicarbonate that is most natural and has no chemical additives.
 Bob’s Red Mill is proud to sell natural baking soda that has not been chemically produced.